kbowden1800/bouncing-box/README.md

 * Visit Cloud 9
 * Create an HTML5 workspace
+* Clone this repo
+* IMPORTANT!!!!
+Delete .git folder from your file system
 * Click the 'Start Editing' button

 ## A note about jQuery